 Tea-Infused Baked Goods

-After living in the U.S., I realized tea-infused baked goods are not as popular here compared to Japan.
-This actually motivated me to learn how to bake so that I can enjoy my favorite Earl Grey baked goods at home, so I can enjoy them even if I am not in Japan.
+After living in the U.S., I realized tea-infused baked goods are not as popular compared to Japan.
+This actually motivated me to learn how to bake so that I can enjoy my favorite Earl Grey baked goods at home.

-In Japan, majority of recipes call for cold egg whites to make meringue (and we don’t use cream of tartar).
-If you already know how to make meringue with room temperature egg whites and cream of tartar, please use your own method.
-Otherwise you can follow my detailed instructions in the recipe.
+In Japan, the majority of recipes call for cold egg whites to make meringue (and we don’t use cream of tartar).
+If you already know how to make meringue with room-temperature egg whites and cream of tartar, please use your own method.
+Otherwise, you can follow my detailed instructions in the recipe.

 When you finish making meringue, make sure to fold in egg whites gently so the tiny bubbles don’t deflate.
 If you deflate the egg whites too much, the cake will not be fluffy.